The Connoquenessing Valley Regional Emergency

 Services code on behalf of these municipalities and others that join us in this

-will be reaching out to partners in public safety as well as our residents and
+support this, we also reach out to partners in public safety as well as our

-local businesses to prepare our region for times of emergency and disaster.
+residents and local businesses to help prepare our region for times of

-website, you will find information on the region’s emergency management
+you will find information on the region’s emergency management program,

 government:

-management is the managerial function charged with creating the framework
+“Emergency management is the managerial function charged with

-within which communities reduce vulnerability to hazards and cope with
+creating the framework within which communities reduce vulnerability to hazards

 The Connoquenessing Valley Regional